Business Resilience Workshop | Beyond the Basics

 • Step-by-step navigation: Detailed instructions on applying for no- or low-interest economic-injury loans.

-• Supply-chain contingency plans: Expert insights on the importance of knowing how the scope of a disaster can impact your suppliers, vendors and customers—and how to build viable backup options.
+• Supply-chain contingency plans: Experts from Florida Makes will share insights on the importance of knowing how the scope of a disaster can impact your suppliers, vendors, and customers and how to build viable backup options.

 Speakers